desertthunder/weather/README.md

 # Weather

-A weather and geocoder application.
+A weather application made on top of the weather.gov and Nominatim/OpenStreetMap APIs, written in Go (v1.22.4)

 ## Data Sources